-$$v(y) = (1-f_1)s_12/n_1 + f_1(1-f_2)s_22/(n_1n_2) + \dots + f_1f_2f_3\dots(1-f_k)s_k2/(n_1n_2\dots n_k)$$

-(3.2)

-where s_i are sampling equivalents of S_i.
+$v(y) = (1-f_1)s_12/n_1+f_1(1-f_2)s_22/(n_1n_2)+...+f_1f_2f_3..(1-f_k)s_k2/(n_1n_2...n_k) (3.2),$ where si are sampling equivalents of Si.

 Formula (3.1) shows that if the sample size is fixed, each stage adds its share to the variance; that is, the fewer stages there are, the smaller the standard error.
-This in turn means that a two-or three-stage sample is the best from a theoretical point of view (a one-stage sample is impossible in the absence of a basis - a structured list of dwellings in Russia).
+This in turn means that a two- or three-stage sample is the best from a theoretical point of view (a one-stage sample is impossible in the absence of the basis - a structured list of dwellings in Russia).
 The generally accepted value of the standard error is 10% of the mean-square deviation.
 Formula (3.2) shows that this condition is met when n1 > 100.

-The Russian Federation is divided into 89 constituent entities.
-The constituent entities in turn are composed of 2,775 basic administrative-territorial units (including 1,868 districts ['rayons'], 579 cities of republican, regional, or district subordination, and 328 intracity areas and urban districts).
+The Russian Federation is divided into 89 constituent territories.
+The constituent territories in turn are composed of 2,775 basic administrative-territorial units (including 1,868 districts ['rayons'], 579 cities of republican, regional, or district subordination, and 328 intracity areas and urban districts).

-There are too few constituent entities to meet item 2 of the PSU requirements, and they are very large in territory and fail to meet item 4 of the PSU requirements to serve as the PSUs.
+There are too few constituent territories to meet item 2 of the PSU requirements, and they are very large in territory and fail to meet item 4 of the PSU requirements to serve as the PSUs.
 In contrast, the administrative-territorial units are almost ideal primary sampling units for the creation of a representative sample of households for Russia as a whole.